yuzhu1778/yuzhu1778.github.io/_pages/cv.md

 Work experience
 ======

+### Postdoctoral Associate
+**Eli Lilly & Purdue University**
+*Aug 2023 – Present*

+**Project:** Multi-scale modeling of lipid nanoparticles and proteins

+- Developed a progressive coarse-graining framework for mapping all-atom protein models to highly coarse-grained representations using essential dynamics and fixed-length methods.
+- Designed a neural-network-based backmapping method to recover all-atom protein structures from coarse-grained models.
+- Developed tools to construct and parameterize lipid nanoparticles based on all-atom simulations.

 * ==August 2019-July 2024: Position: Research Assistant==
   * Self-assembly of janus nanoparticles on lipids membranes
     * Developed a C++ template to create a model of soft controllable tessellated spherical nanoparticle whcih was integrated with our coarse grained lipid membrane system.
 Wrote a large number of analysing scripts, using C++, python, and bash, including the Voronoi diagram both in two and three dimensions, radial distribution function, various types of order parameters, Lindemann measure auto-correlation functions, diffusion, free energies, etc.